Officials Program & Pathway

 After the Game

-At the conclusion of each game, the referee is responsible for checking the scoresheet and signing off that the game was completed correctly.
-Whether a paper scoresheet or a tablet/computer is used, the score must be verified and recorded accurately.
+Check the scoresheet and sign off that the game was completed correctly.
+Whether paper or tablet, the score must be verified and recorded accurately.

 Local Rules

-Local competitions often vary timing rules and other conditions to best fit the number of games being played.
-Referees are expected to confirm and apply the specific rules in use for each competition they officiate in.
+Local competitions often vary timing and other conditions to suit the number of games.
+Referees confirm and apply the specific rules in use for each competition they officiate.

-There are lots of great reasons why people get involved in refereeing.
-Some of the most common ones are below — and some referees are interested only in helping at their local association, while others may aspire to state, national, or even international competition.
-The pathway exists so that everyone can participate at the level that suits their skill and interest.
+There are lots of great reasons people get into refereeing.
+Some help only at their local association, others aspire to state, national or international competition — the pathway means everyone can take part at the level that suits them.

 🏀Be part of the community